anderle-vu/gym-customer-segmentation/README.md

 (highest silhouette score = **0.545**).

 ### 3. Clustering Models
-- K-means++ and Agglomerative Clustering were applied to all variables
+- K-means++ Clustering were applied to all variables
-- Both techniques produced consistent results with two well-defined customer segments
+- The technique produced consistent results with two well-defined customer segments

 ## Results and Insights